New Orleans Pelicans: Mascot

 Pierre the Pelican is the official mascot for the Pelicans.
 He was introduced on October 30, 2013, the opening night of regular season for the team at home against the Indiana Pacers.
 The name for the mascot was selected by the fans through an online poll on the team's website.
 However, Pierre's unconventional design frightened some fans.
 The mascot's redesigned head was released on February 11, 2014.
 The Pelicans' prior mascot was Hugo the Hornet, who was part of the organization from 2002 to 2013.
 Hugo returned as the mascot for the Charlotte Hornets starting with the 2014–15 season.

+Sponsorship and Partnerships

+Since 2014, the Pelicans have played in the Smoothie King Center, following a 10-year naming rights agreement with the smoothie and supplement chain headquartered in nearby Metairie, Louisiana.
+In 2023, the team added NewAge Products as their official jersey patch sponsor.
+Over the years, the franchise has also partnered with brands such as Zatarain’s, Entergy, Chevron, and Hancock Whitney Bank across media, community initiatives, and in-arena sponsorship activations.